 Friction stir welding (FSW) is a method that joins two pieces of metal together at a lower than typical temperature using a combination of pressure and mechanical manipulation.
 This creates a very strong seam between the pieces, effectively making them a single piece with great durability.
 The added possibility is, that the technique can be used to combine two different metals together, such as aluminium and copper.
 Hannu Kosonen, Development Engineer at Alteams states:

 We’ve been experimenting with a lot of different materials and applications for FSW, and so far, all the material that we’ve tried can be joined using this technique.
 The experience and ideas we have collected gives us the tools and solutions for helping our customers update their existing products or design new ones to become more efficient with improved manufacturability.

 A typical application for FSW could be a liquid cooled housing for power electronics.
-In this case the frame of housing with the liquid cooling channels and the lid are die cast separately and joined together by FSW.
-The possibilities however go far beyond that.
-When designing the complete product, FSW allows the designer to place material with higher heat conductivity such as pure aluminum in key places where the highest heat is generated.
-In this case the frame is once again die cast, but the cooling elements are joined in place by FSW in addition to the top.
+In this case, the frame of housing with the liquid cooling channels and the lid are die-cast separately and joined together by FSW.
+The possibilities, however, go far beyond that.
+When designing the complete product, FSW allows the designer to place material with higher heat conductivity such as pure aluminium in key places where the highest heat is generated.
+In this case, the frame is once again die cast, but the cooling elements are joined in place by FSW in addition to the top.
+Hannu Kosonen claims: